Poles of Inaccessibility

 Across this site you’ll find the locations of multiple Points of Inaccessibility that you might like to visit.
 The coordinates for these points have been calculated, in most cases, to within a metre or so.

-• Our journeys to the Poles and Points,
+- How we make our way to the Poles and Points,

 Hopefully you’ll find it interesting and inspire your own travels.